jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-song-count.md

 ---

 ### The 'Hello World!' of MapReduce
-To quote Scalding Developers [Hadoop is a distributed system for counting words.](https://github.com/twitter/scalding) Unfortunately, we here at PANDORA have very few words to count, but millions of users that play millions of different songs.
+To quote Scalding Developers [Hadoop is a distributed system for counting words.](https://github.com/twitter/scalding) Unfortunately, we here at PANDORA are fresh out of words, but the play history of millions of users listening to  millions of different songs.

 This MapReduce job uses the listening history of our users that we have stored in a Kiji table to calculate the total number of times each song has been played.
 The result of this computation is written to a text file in HDFS.
-Between the map and reduce tasks described below, Hadoop performs a group by key operation which collects all values mapped to the same key into an iterator and returns key/iterator pairs.

 <div id="accordion-container">
   <h2 class="accordion-header"> SongPlayCounter.java </h2>